FMInference/FlexiGen/README.md

 If you do not have enough GPU/CPU memory, see the [Handle Out-of-memory](#handle-out-of-memory) section.

 ```
-# Chat with OPT-6.7B
-# You need at least 15GB of GPU memory.
+# Chat with OPT-6.7B.
+You need at least 15GB of GPU memory.
 python3 chatbot.py --model facebook/opt-6.7b

-# Chat with OPT-30B
-# You need at least 64GB of CPU memory.
+# Chat with OPT-30B.
+You need at least 64GB of CPU memory.
 python3 chatbot.py --model facebook/opt-30b --percent 0 100 100 0 100 0

-# Chat with OPT-IML-MAX-30B
-# You need at least 64GB of CPU memory.
+# Chat with instruction-tuned OPT-IML-MAX-30B.
+You need at least 64GB of CPU memory.
 python3 chatbot.py --model facebook/opt-iml-max-30b --percent 0 100 100 0 100 0
 ```

 ### Example output